hiddevdploeg/Billboard/README.md

 ## Installation
-Ready to use on iOS 15+.
+Ready to use on iOS 16+, tvOS 17+ and visionOS 1+.

 1. In Xcode, select **Add Packages…** from the File menu.
 2. Enter `https://github.com/hiddevdploeg/Billboard` in the search field.